SunnyOswal/GoodToKnow/DesignPatterns-Cloud.md

 + **Availability**
 defines the proportion of time that the system is functional and working.
 It will be affected by system errors, infrastructure problems, malicious attacks, and system load.
-It is usually measured as a percentage of uptime.
+It is usually **measured as a percentage of uptime**.
 Cloud applications typically provide users with a service level agreement (SLA), which means that applications must be designed and implemented in a way that maximizes availability.

   + **Health Endpoint Monitoring**
   Implement functional checks in an application that external tools can access through exposed endpoints at regular intervals.